null

 DAKOTA WRIGHT

 Dakota Wright, hailing from Zanesville, Ohio, is an avid competitive rifle shooter who competes all over the country with her father.
 She has been shooting for two years and received her first rifle on March 14, 2021.
 Just five days later, she participated in her first match.
-Dakota and her father started off by competing in local long range 22 bench matches, eventually moving on to tactical and club level PRS matches, which they found to be incredibly enjoyable.
-It was at their first true PRS match that Dakota found her passion for the sport and was hooked.
-Her first national championship match took place on December 4, 2021, and since then she has participated in two more national matches.
+Dakota and her father started off by competing in local long-range .22 bench matches, eventually moving on to tactical and club-level PRS matches, which they found to be incredibly enjoyable.
+It was at their first true PRS match that Dakota discovered her passion for the sport and became hooked.
+Her first national championship match took place on December 4, 2021, and since then, she has participated in two more national matches.